 - Switching to a softer litter for declawed cats.

 - Stool softeners and fluid therapy to treat constipation as well as address the underlying cause (if one is found).

 - Cats who are prone to constipation may also be switched to a canned diet to increase water consumption.

 Behavioural causes will require a complete history to determine a possible cause.
 Once this can be established, then therapies will be aimed at resolving issues.
-Litter trays must be made appealing as possible to encourage the cat to use it instead of finding alternate places.
+Litter trays must be made as appealing as possible to encourage the cat to use them instead of finding alternate places.

 - Litter tray maintenance is a crucial step in eliminating litter box problems.
 The trays must be kept clean at all times.
 Scoop twice a day, empty and wash once a week, mop floors and wipe down walls where litter trays are located.
 When re-filling, add a 1-2 inch layer of litter only.

 - Avoid litter tray liners, they may be convenient, but most cats don’t like them.

 - Make sure there are enough litter trays in the house and don’t line them up side by side but place them in different locations.